Frequently Asked Questions

 Q: Can’t I just put fans on the moist areas to dry them out on my own?

-A: You can’t always see the water or moisture.
-Uncontrolled amounts of water in any form may cause warping, swelling, cracking or deterioration to floors.
-And if the moist area isn't fully dried, you could develop mold in as little as 72 hours.
+A: You can’t always see the water or moisture in wall cavities or hidden areas.
+Uncontrolled amounts of water in any form may cause warping, swelling, cracking or deterioration to your home.
+If the moist area isn't fully dried, you could develop mold in as little as 72 hours.

 Q: Do I have to use the restoration company my insurance company recommends I use?